garys-esri/geodev-dc-labs/runtime-workshop/exercises/dotNETWPF/Exercise 1 Map and Scene.md

 ## Add a 3D scene to the app, and use a button to switch between 2D and 3D

-The Quartz release brings 3D visualization to ArcGIS Runtime.
+ArcGIS Runtime also supports 3D visualization.
 Everyone loves 3D!
 To conclude this exercise, you will add a 3D scene to the app, as well as a button that lets the user toggle between seeing the 2D map and seeing the 3D scene.

 8. Before your constructor, instantiate a constant for the URL of an elevation service: